Archdiocese of Atlanta: 1988 to 2010

 In 1988, Pope John Paul II named Auxiliary Bishop Eugene Marino of the Archdiocese of Washington as archbishop of Atlanta, the first African-American Catholic archbishop.
-However, in August 1990 Vickie Long, a lay minister in the archdiocese, stated that she and Marino were married and had been in a sexual relationship for the previous two years.
+However, in August 1990, Vickie Long, a lay minister in the archdiocese, stated that she and Marino were married and had been in a sexual relationship for the previous two years.
 The Vatican forced Marino to resign as archbishop in July 1990.

 To replace Marino, John Paul II named Auxiliary Bishop James Lyke of the Diocese of Cleveland in 1991 as the next archbishop of Atlanta.
 However, Lyke died in 1992.
 The pope then selected Bishop John Donoghue from the Diocese of Charlotte to serve as archbishop.
 On taking office, Donoghue started building more schools to accommodate the growing population of the archdiocese.
 He also provided more Spanish-speaking priests for the increased Hispanic population.

 The archdiocese in September 2003 sued the Capilla de la Fe (Chapel of the Faith) network of churches in Atlanta to bar them from claiming to be Catholic.
 The archdiocese said the Capilla de la Fe churches were duping new Hispanic immigrants into thinking they were attending an archdiocesan church.
 A judge in October 2003 permanently banned Capilla de la Fe from calling itself Catholic.

 In April 2004, Donoghue sent an edict to the priests in the archdiocese forbidding women from performing the traditional foot washing ceremony on Holy Thursday.
-When Donoghue retired in 2004, John Paul II appointed Bishop Wilton Gregory from the Diocese of Belleville as archbishop of Atlanta.
+When Donoghue retired as archbishop of Atlanta in 2004, John Paul II appointed Bishop Wilton Gregory from the Diocese of Belleville to replace him.
 In 2009, Pope Benedict XVI named Luis Zarama as the second auxiliary bishop of Atlanta.